rickbenavidez/ruby_llm/docs/_advanced/rails.md

 Run the migrations: `rails db:migrate`

-> **Database Compatibility:** The generator automatically detects your database and uses `jsonb` for PostgreSQL or `json` for MySQL/SQLite.
-If setting up manually, adjust the column type accordingly.
+> **Database Compatibility:** Use `jsonb` for PostgreSQL, `json` for MySQL/SQLite.
 {: .note }

-### ActiveStorage for Attachments
+### Setting Up ActiveStorage

-The generator automatically sets up ActiveStorage and adds `has_many_attached :attachments` to your Message model.
-This enables file attachments out of the box.

-If you skipped ActiveStorage during generation (`--skip-active-storage`), you can add it later:
+The generator automatically configures ActiveStorage for file attachments.
+If you skipped it during generation, add it manually:

 ```bash
 rails active_storage:install